The 300+ best Black Friday 2022 deals to shop now | CNN Underscored

 • Anker: Save up to $150 on portable chargers, cables, power banks and more right now.

-• Casetify: Protect your phone in style and save with this sale: Buy 1 get 15% off, buy 2 get 25% off or buy 3 and get 30% off through the end of the month.
+• Casetify: Protect your phone in style and save with this sale: Buy one get 15% off, buy two get 25% off or buy three and get 30% off through the end of the month.

-• Coway: Coway air purifiers and bidets on sale now through Nov.
-28, with most models 20 to 35% off.
+• Coway: Coway air purifiers and bidets are on sale now through Nov.
+28, with most models 20% to 35% off.

 • Eufy: Eufy is offering deals on home security systems, smart home tech, robot vacuums and much more right now.